tytso/xfstests-bld/Documentation/gce-xfstests.md

 now start using gce-xfstests.
 The GCE_KERNEL configuration parameter should be set to the location of your build directory or the kernel that you want to boot.
 So for example, you could set it to /build/ext4, or /build/ext4/arch/x86/boot/bzImage.
+If gce-xfstests is run from the top-level of a kernel build or source tree where there is a built kernel, gce-xfstests will use it.
+Otherwise, it will use the kernel specified by the GCE_KERNEL variable.

-By setting it to the top-level of the build directory, you can apply a patch to your kernel, build it, and then run "gce-xfstests smoke".
+The design of gce-xfstests allows you to to apply a patch to your kernel, build it, and then run "gce-xfstests smoke", which will test the kernel without needing to install it first; gce-xfstests will upload it to Google Cloud Storage, and then the test appliance VM will kexec into that kernel.
 This speeds up your edit, compile, debug cycle, so you can improve your development velocity.

 Running gce-xfstests is much like [kvm-xfstests](kvm-xfstests.md):